 What Causes BPD?

-Linehan and others theorize that an “invalidating environment” — that in which children are taught to keep their thoughts and feelings to themselves and any emotion that is displayed is disregarded or trivialized — along with an innate tendency to react more intensely to lower levels of stress, are the key underpinnings of BPD.
-An invalidating environment causes children to distrust their emotions, which leads to mimicking behavior in adulthood.
-(Because of their distorted sense of self, BPD sufferers often take on the characteristics of another person with the goal of being liked and accepted.)
-Borderline personality disorder also occurs much more often in people who suffered trauma in childhood, particularly sexual abuse and incest.
+In an invalidating environment, children are taught to keep their thoughts and feelings to themselves, and any emotion displayed is disregarded or trivialized.
+An environment like this causes children to distrust their feelings, which leads to mimicking behavior in adulthood.
+Because of their distorted sense of self, people struggling with BPD often take on the characteristics of another person to be liked and accepted.
+BPD also occurs much more frequently in people struggling with childhood trauma, mainly if the trauma involves sexual abuse or incest.